alphagov/reliability-engineering/source/documentation/monitoring-alerts/create-edit-alerts-using-prometheus.md

 You should only include timeseries for the PaaS space you wish to alert on, for example only including production using the `space="production"` label.

+### Deciding what your alerting thresholds should be

+Above, we discussed that making your query into an alert required adding a threshold.
+The value of this alerting threshold should be informed by your historical data, its averages and spikes, and your current monitoring system's thresholds for this alert.

+If it's a brand new alert then experiment with thresholds until you find one that suits the type of alert, your priority for the alert and your metric's patterns.

 ### Create the alerting rule

 Alerting rules are defined in YAML format in a config file in the [prometheus-aws-configuration-beta][2] repository.
 Each product team should use their own file for their alerting rules.